Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 Hostplus is the darling of the low-fee movement and typically attracts younger, savvier investors.

-The Competitor Takeaway: Mercer wins on raw FY25 performance numbers.
-But Hostplus wins on cost-efficiency, and AustralianSuper wins on stability and reputation.
+The Competitor Takeaway: Mercer Superannuation wins on raw FY25 performance numbers.
+But Hostplus wins on cost-efficiency, and AustralianSuper wins on safety and reputation.

 Conclusion: Should You Switch to Mercer?